| Pub. 541, Partnerships |

 Under the terms of a partnership agreement, Erica is entitled to a fixed annual payment of $10,000 without regard to the income

+of the partnership.
 Her distributive share of the partnership income is 10%.
-The partnership has $50,000 of ordinary income after deducting the
+The partnership has $50,000 of ordinary income

 Example 2.

-and report them on his 2005 income tax return.
+include these guaranteed payments in income for 2007 and report them on his 2007 income tax return.

 Payments resulting in loss.